zencart/documentation/content/dev/eu_digital_vat/resources.md

 ---
 title: Resources
-description: Resources for EU Digital VAT
+description: More reading on EU Digital VAT
 weight: 8
 ---